-As a full-time student who meets all of the requirements, you can complete the program in 12 months of education, including the practicum which consists of 152 hour of unpaid training.
-We recommend you take Medical Terminology, Anatomy 25 or Physiology 100 (thru 2019), and Computer Keyboarding or equivalent before you enroll in medical assisting courses.
+As a full-time student who meets all of the requirements, you can complete the program in 12 months of education, including the practicum which consists of 162 hour of unpaid training.
+We recommend you take Medical Terminology, Anatomy 25 or Biology 003 or Physiology 100 before you enroll in medical assisting courses.

-The Medical Assistant courses are only offered during the day, including the clinical experience courses with very limited flexibility.
+The full time Medical Assistant Program courses are offered during the day, including the clinical experience courses with very limited flexibility.
 The part-time Medical Assistant Program courses are offered in the evening with the exception of the clinical experience course (MA 128), it is offered during the daytime hours only.

 The minimal goal for this program is to prepare entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

-Educational methods include classroom work, laboratory experience, clinical experience in various physician offices, and outpatient clinical settings.
+Educational methods include classroom and online work, laboratory experience, clinical experience in various physician offices, and outpatient clinical settings.